SamuelSwartzberg/2020-TU-BO-WWW-Website/posts/implicature.md

 ### Gricean implicatures conflicts with the theory’s premises – failures of determinacy

-One important part of Gricean theory is determinacy: “The supposition that S believes p is required to make S’s utterance consistent with the Cooperative Principle.”
-That is, there cannot be a competing supposition - that S believes q - that would make the utterance consistent with the CP.
+One important part of Gricean theory is determinacy: <q>The supposition that S believes p is required to make S’s utterance consistent with the Cooperative Principle.</q> That is, there cannot be a competing supposition - that S believes q - that would make the utterance consistent with the CP.
 Relying on determinacy is the Calculability Assumption: Conversational implicatures must be capable of being worked out.
 Since we cannot work out an implicature if there are multiple possible implicata, if determinacy fails, so does the Calculability Assumption. fn:{Cf. ibid.
 62}

 How does determinacy then fail?